solsson/istio-access-control/README.md

 Note in the [Policy](./03-authentication/policy-jwt-example.yaml) that we're refering to the Keycloak service that is yet to be created.

-Now, once the policy has propagated to you sidecars, access should be denied
+Now, once the policy has propagated to you sidecars (retry a few times), access should be denied

 ```
 $ istiocurl http://x/headers -w '\n'